Connecticut Association for Infant Mental Health Announces:

 Keynote Speaker: Dr. Bruce D. Perry, MD, PhD

-Presentation: The Power of Early Childhood Experiences in Shaping Risks & Resilience
+Presentation: The Power of Early Childhood Experience in Shaping Risk & Resilience

 Cost: $175 – Members , $225 – Non-members